team18300/fssfll/lessons/lesson1/lesson1.md

 #
 # Now it is your turn to add on to the program.
 # Use the robot.straight(distance in mm) and robot.turn(angle in degrees) methods to move
-# the orange food into the M09 circle.
+# the orange block into the M07 circle in the northwest corner of the map.
 # Follow the comments below or try your own approach.
 #-----------------------------------------------------------